 Locomotives - Infrastructure - People

-The railroad steam locomotives were called Mikado, Mountain, Berkshire, Niagara, Hudson or Mogul depending on their mechanical wheel arrangement designs.
+The railroad steam locomotives were called Mikado, Mountain, Berkshire, Northern, Niagara, Hudson or Mogul depending on their mechanical wheel arrangement designs.
 They came in many sizes and they were all impressive.
 Their smells of coal smoke, steam and hot oil co-mingled and their melodious steam whistles echoed for miles across the countryside.

 Whether they pulled fast passenger trains, passenger and frieght locals of only a few cars, or long freight trains, those big impressive steam locomotives created wonderful, never to be forgotten memories for millions of people.